Philip Pullman

 Sir Philip Nicholas Outram Pullman (born 19 October 1946) is an English writer.
 He is best known for the fantasy trilogy His Dark Materials.
 The first volume, Northern Lights (1995), won the Carnegie Medal and later the "Carnegie of Carnegies".
 The third volume, The Amber Spyglass (2000), won the Whitbread Award.
-In 2003, His Dark Materials ranked third in the BBC's The Big Read, a poll of 200 top novels voted by the British public.
-In 2017, he started a companion trilogy, The Book of Dust.
-As of 2025, the books in the two trilogies plus related short stories have sold more than 49 million copies in total.
+In 2017, he started a companion trilogy, The Book of Dust, of which the final novel, The Rose Field, was published in October 2025.

-In 2008, The Times named Pullman one of the "50 greatest British writers since 1945".
-In a 2004 BBC poll, he was named the eleventh most influential person in British culture.
-He was knighted in the 2019 New Year Honours for services to literature.
-Michael Morpurgo said: “The range and depth of his imagination and of his learning certainly make him the Tolkien of our day.”
+He was knighted in the 2019 New Year Honours for services to literature, and has been awarded several honorary doctorates and other honours.
+Children's Literature Laureate Michael Morpurgo said of Pullman: "The range and depth of his imagination and of his learning certainly make him the Tolkien of our day".

 Early life and education

-Philip Pullman was born in Norwich, England, the son of Audrey Evelyn Pullman (née Merrifield) and Royal Air Force pilot Alfred Outram Pullman.
-The family travelled with his father's job, including to Southern Rhodesia, though most of his formative years were spent in Llanbedr in Ardudwy, Wales.
+Philip Nicholas Outram Pullman was born in Norwich.

-In 1954, when Pullman was seven, his father, an RAF pilot, was killed in a plane crash in Kenya, being posthumously awarded the Distinguished Flying Cross (DFC).
-In an exchange with a journalist in 2008, Pullman said that, as a boy, he saw his father as "a hero, steeped in glamour, killed in action defending his country", and who had been "training pilots".
-Pullman was then presented with a report from The London Gazette of 1954 "which carried the official RAF news of the day [and] said that the medal was given for 'gallant and distinguished service' during the Mau Mau uprising."
-Responding to that new information, Pullman wrote: "My father probably doesn't come out of this with very much credit, judged by the standards of modern liberal progressive thought", and he accepted the revelation as "a serious challenge to his childhood memory."
-His mother remarried the following year and they moved to North Wales.
-He remembers her reading him Just So Stories: "Kipling’s rhythms must have got into my memory".
-His favorite childhood book was Erich Kästner’s Emil and the Three Twins, "which was the sequel to his great Emil and the Detectives.
-It was only much later that I realised why that book had such a deep effect on me: like mine, Emil’s mother had been widowed, and he didn’t want her to marry again.
-I had no idea of the parallel then."
+His grandfather was a Church of England rector, and gave him a love of storytelling.
+His father, Alfred Outram Pullman, a Royal Air Force pilot, was killed in a plane crash in Kenya in 1954, when Pullman was seven, and was posthumously awarded the Distinguished Flying Cross (DFC).
+Pullman later said that, as a boy, he saw his father as "a hero, steeped in glamour, killed in action defending his country", and said he thought his father had been "training pilots".
+Pullman was then presented with a report from The London Gazette of 1954 which "said that the medal was given for 'gallant and distinguished service' during the Mau Mau uprising".
+Responding to that new information, Pullman wrote: "Given what we now know about British behaviour during the insurgency, my father probably doesn't come out of this with very much credit, judged by the standards of modern liberal progressive thought" and he accepted the revelation as "a serious challenge to his childhood memory".

+His mother remarried the following year to a friend of his father and fellow RAF pilot, whom Pullman liked.
+The family moved to North Wales.
+He remembers his mother reading him Just So Stories: "Kipling's rhythms must have got into my memory".
+His favorite childhood book was Erich Kästner's Emil and the Three Twins, "It was only much later that I realised why that book had such a deep effect on me: like mine, Emil's mother had been widowed, and he didn't want her to marry again".
 Pullman discovered comics, including Superman and Batman, and continues to enjoy the medium, citing Hergé's Adventures of Tintin as an influence.

+He attended Taverham Hall School and Eaton House.

+Around 1956, Pullman and his family spent around 18 months in South Australia, after his stepfather was posted to Woomera.
+He remembers seeing the largest flood ever recorded in South Australia, which he remembers vividly, later using it in the central plot line of the first volume in his second trilogy of novels, The Book of Dust, La Belle Sauvage.
+He also remembers living in the Adelaide beachside suburb of Glenelg in 1956.